QubesOS/qubes-doc/project-security/verifying-signatures.md

 If the filename of your ISO is `Qubes-RX-x86_64.iso`, then the name of the signature file for that ISO is `Qubes-RX-x86_64.iso.asc`, where `X` is a specific version of Qubes.
 The signature filename is always the same as the ISO filename followed by `.asc`.

-Once you've downloaded both the ISO and its signature file, you can verify the ISO using GPG:
+Download both the ISO and its signature file.
+Put both of them in the same directory, then navigate to that directory.
+Now, you can verify the ISO by executing this GPG command in the directory that contains both files:

     $ gpg2 -v --verify Qubes-RX-x86_64.iso.asc Qubes-RX-x86_64.iso
     gpg: armor header: Version: GnuPG v1